oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

     ![Create Secret Form](../setup-oci-vault/images/vault-image-6.png "Create Secret Form")
 18. Copy the secret OCID to be used next.

-## Task 4: Create a Policy using the Dynamic Group
+## Task 3: Create a Policy using the Dynamic Group (Already in Place)

+> Note: Keep in mind that the Policy is already created for you, in the Sandbox environment, so you wouldn't need to create it.

-After you have created a dynamic group, you need to create policy to permit the dynamic groups to access OCI services.
+The policy will permit the dynamic groups to access OCI services.

 The below policy statement allows all instances in the dynamic group `my-secret-group` to access the secret `my-secret`.